k0pernicus/website/content/posts/the_ai_boredom.md

 #### The unreliability problems

 Why aren’t new AI models widely used for critical problems?
-I believe it’s due to their many **unreliability** problems.
+I believe it’s because of their numerous **reliability** issues.
 It’s evident that unreliability plague recent AI models (and more generally speaking: software).
 They can’t be deeply tested for achieving complete tasks at an expert level and are trained on biased and often unreliable data.
 Moreover, as long as AI is treated as a black box, and as long as major companies like Microsoft, Meta, Google, and OpenAI dominate development, I do think that **unreliability will persist**.
 As an example, if new AI models are as reliable, powerful, and unbiased as claimed, why aren’t they being used to detect and block hateful content in real-time?
 Instead, Meta's solution - to this **very serious problem** - is [to rely on... humans](https://futurism.com/zuckerberg-meta-announcement-hate-speech).

-The unreliability problems introduce some very new complex questions about security and testing, and introduce very long delays from proposition to production (as an example, you still can't a self-driving car in early-2025).
+These unreliability issues raise new and complex questions about security and testing, which introduces long delays from proposition to production (as an example, you still can't buy a self-driving car in early-2025).

 #### Embrace innovation (not responsabilities)

 The question of responsibility for AI actions is critical, yet many companies seem indifferent to it.
-There are many many examples of this on the internet since a few years, but two are really to put in front for this example:
+There have been countless examples of this on the internet in recent years, but two of them catched my attention recently:
 1. the [aircraft company Air Canada and its responsability for its (funny) chatbot actions](https://www.washingtonpost.com/travel/2024/02/18/air-canada-airline-chatbot-ruling/),
 2. and, in another measure, the [responsability of Character.AI about the death of a teenager](https://www.nbcnews.com/tech/characterai-lawsuit-florida-teen-death-rcna176791).

 Responsibility entails moral accountability, but it seems that tech companies (outside the EU, perhaps) only care about morality when courts, or bad buzz, force them to.
+Meta's solution for blocking harmful content, mentioned earlier, can actually be seen as a way to avoid legal or moral responsibility if AI decisions go wrong ('not my fault!').

 #### The energy crisis